Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Hybrid Scattering Networks

-\textbf{Graph Residual Convolution.} After aggregating the outputs of the (low-pass) GCN channels and (band-pass) scattering channels in Eq.~\ref{eq:agg}, we apply the \emph{graph residual convolution}, which acts as a low-pass filtering and aims to eliminate any high-frequency noise introduced by the scattering channels.
-This noise can arise, for example, if there are various different label rates in different graph substructures.
+\textbf{Graph Residual Convolution.} After aggregating the outputs of the low-pass channels and band-pass channels in Eq.~\ref{eq:agg}, we apply the \emph{graph residual convolution}, which acts as a low-pass filtering and aims to eliminate any high-frequency noise introduced by the scattering channels.
+This noise can arise, e.g., if there are various different label rates in different graph substructures.
 In this case, the scattering features may learn the difference between labeled and unlabeled nodes and thereby produce high-frequency noise.

 This filter uses a modified diffusion matrix given by

 where the hyperparameter $\alpha$ determines the magnitude of the low-pass filtering.
 Choosing $\alpha = 0$ yields the identity (no filtering), while $\alpha \rightarrow \infty$ results in the random walk matrix $\boldsymbol{R} \coloneqq \boldsymbol{W} \boldsymbol{D}^{-1}$.
 Thus, $\bA_{\text{res}}$ can be interpreted as lying between a completely lazy random walk that never moves and a non-resting one $\boldsymbol{R}$ that moves at every time step.